 The New Jersey Society of Plastic Surgeons and the American Society of Plastic Surgeons request your opposition of S-1285, which is scheduled for a Senate vote on Thursday, June 29, 2017.
-Together our organizations represent more than 220 physicians in New Jersey.
+Together with our organizations represent more than 220 physicians in New Jersey.

-Following passage of the Affordable Care Act, insurers have created products with narrow, inadequate and non-transparent physician networks.
+Following the passage of the Affordable Care Act, insurers have created products with narrow, inadequate, and non-transparent physician networks.
 These “narrow networks” often force patients “out-of-network” for needed care.
 When patients receive care from a provider they did not know was outside their network, they are surprised after the fact that their insurance will not adequately cover that service even when they are paying substantial premiums for that benefit.
 We appreciate your effort to address surprise billing and

 thank you for continuing to work with the medical community to better protect patients and physicians.

-It should first be noted that there are existing patient protections in place for state regulated plans that make passage of S-1285 redundant.
+It should first be noted that there are existing patient protections in place for state-regulated plans that make passage of S-1285 redundant.
 Existing protections limit a patient’s financial exposure to in-network obligations when receiving out-of-network care in emergencies.
 Further, New Jersey already has a dispute resolution process in place for disputed out-of-network services.
-This process uses the nationally recognized consumer-friendly, Fair Health, Inc. database to determine resolution and holds patients
+This process uses the nationally recognized consumer-friendly, Fair Health, Inc. database to determine the resolution and holds patients

 harmless.
 Those structures are applied as far as they are legally allowed to be applied, but S-1285 seeks to expand beyond what is legally permissible.
-The state is only permitted to regulate state regulated plans.
+The state is only permitted to regulate state-regulated plans.

 Ultimately, S-1285’s arbitration and transparency/disclosure sections will NOT apply to over 70% of patients enrolled in self-insured products in New Jersey.

 Our primary concern centers on the provisions for settling disputes between carriers and payers in cases where out-of-network care is provided inadvertently or in an emergency.
 ASPS opposes arbitration, a costly and burdensome solution to billing disputes.
-Instead, the legislature should utilize an independent third party claims data repository, such as FAIR Health, Inc., described below, as the basis for determining appropriate reimbursement.
+Instead, the legislature should utilize an independent third-party claims data repository, such as FAIR Health, Inc., described below, as the basis for determining appropriate reimbursement.